coraliefritsch/peoc/README.md

 For new computations of the likelihood on a regular grid, the parameters have to be enter in the  file 'parameters_of_the_model.py' and '8_parameters_for_computation_on_regular_grid'.
 For graphs the likelihood computed on a regular grid, open the script  '9_graph_log_likelihood_on_regular_grid' and follow the instruction in the preamble to indicate which runs have to be plotted.

-# Description of the model:
+# Description of the model

 The model is described at https://hal.science/hal-04690647.
 It is composed of three sub-models: